scottyphillips/echonetlite_homeassistant/README.md

 ## Hall of Fame
 Thanks Naoki Sawada for creating the switch entity, creating the custom service call framework, and a ton of other improvements.
+Most importantly of all he contributed the translation into 日本語.

 Thanks to Jason Nader for all the quality of life updates to the codebase and doco.